andywootton/General/LivingClojure.md

 (conj) works
 (disj) removes elements from sets

 ## Lists as Code
 Without a prefix quote, in a Lisp, the first element in a list is treated as an operator or function (IFn.)
 Other elements are considered data for the operator.

 All Clojure code is made of lists.
 Code is data.

 ## Symbols and Binding
 Clojure uses symbols to represent data, as other languages use variables.
 Clojure symbols refer to values.

-The def function allows us to give something a name, via a var.
+The (def) function allows us to give something a name, via a var, globally.

 Vars are different to variables as their values are not expected to change during the course of the program.

 (def developer "Ada")
 creates a var object in the default namespace, user, for the symbol, developer.

 The REPL will evaluate developer to "Ada".
-We could reference the symbol by its namespace, user/developer but don't need to in this case because user is the default for the REPL.
+We could reference the symbol by its namespace, user/developer but don't need to in this case because user is the default namespace for the REPL.

+To make a var that isn't global and is temporary, use (let [symbol value]) "What happens in a let, stays in the let"

+(defn) creates vars for functions.
+It takes the name of the function, a vector of parameters and the body of the function.
+If there are no parameters, the vector is left empty.

+An anonymous function can be expressed with the fn operator.
+It can be called again by surrounding with parens.
+There is a shorthand of replacing the fn [] by a # in front of the parens and using numbered percent signs for the parameters.

+## Organize Symbols in Namespaces
+You create your own namespace and switch to it using ns.
+Vars created will now be with this namespace.
+*ns* tells you the current namespace.
+It is shown between earmuffs, <>, a convention for things that are intended for rebinding (to change.)

+Clojure libs are made up these names and symbols associated with namespaces.

+There are 3 ways to use libs using require
+(require 'clojure.set)
+(require '[alice.favfoods :as af])
+(ns wonderland (require '[alice.favfoods :as af]))
+(ns wonderland (require '[alice.favfoods :refer :all]
+                        '[alice.favfoods :refer :all])) but risky

+Most code will use :as, except clojure.test when common to use directly with namespace being tested.

+:refer :all is preferred but use is still acceptable.

+"we will take this structure of code and make it move and flow with functional transformations.
+# 2. Flow and Functional Transformations
+Expressions - code that can be evaluated for a result
+Forms - a valid expression that can be evaluated. "it specifies a correct syntax by being valid."

+## Controlling Flow with Logic
+Clojure has boolean data types true and false.

+(class true) tells us they are java.lang.Boolean

+We can test (true? true)
+(false? false) or (nil?
+1)

+nil is logically false in tests

+# 3. State and Concurrency